 At a glance

-Protecting our climate and making the best use of limited natural resources while supplying the fast-growing global population with food, energy and clean water are among the greatest challenges of our time.
-Innovations based on chemistry play a pivotal role in overcoming these.
-That is why we are working together with our customers on innovative processes, technologies and products for a more sustainable future.
+Innovations based on chemistry play a pivotal role in overcoming the greatest challenges of our time.
+Our activities are aimed at developing new products, entering new markets and further increasing our productivity.
+That is why we are working together with our customers on innovative processes, technologies and products for a sustainable future.